EricHuang49/my-page/content/publication/precautionary_mismatch/index.md

 publication: ""
 publication_short: ""

-abstract: "How does wealth affect the extent to which the “right” workers are allocated to the “right” jobs?
-We study this question using a model with worker and firm heterogeneity, search frictions and incomplete markets.
-In the model, workers and firms jointly face a trade-off between the speed of match formation and the productivity of a match.
-As production-maximizing matches are hard to form due to search frictions, workers and firms agree on a range of mutually-acceptable matches.
-For workers having little wealth while searching for jobs, this trade-off is weighed in favor of speed due to precautionary motive, leading to weaker sorting and thus a higher degree of skill mismatch.
-We call this phenomenon “precautionary mismatch”.
-We show that the model's predictions of the relationships between wealth, search behavior and labor market outcomes are consistent with empirical evidence from NLSY79 and O*NET.
-To shed light on the role of wealth in affecting labor market allocation and efficiency, we conduct a counterfactual exercise using a financial shock that erases 50% of wealth held by workers.
-We find that by exacerbating precautionary mismatch, the shock leads to a substantial decrease in productivity, especially for high-skilled workers."
+abstract: How does wealth affect the extent to which the "right" workers are matched with the "right" jobs?
+Using the NLSY data, we document that wealth-poor workers are more mismatched with their jobs.
+We develop a model featuring worker and firm heterogeneity, search frictions, and incomplete markets.
+Workers and firms face a trade-off between the speed and payoff of forming a match.
+A lack of wealth induces workers to weigh this trade-off in favor of finding a job faster due to precautionary motives, leading to a higher degree of mismatch.
+We call this phenomenon “precautionary mismatch” and show that it leads to substantial within-type earnings and productivity gaps between the wealth-rich and the wealth-poor, especially among high-skilled workers.
+We estimate that total output would be 3% higher in the US if all employed workers were allocated to the right jobs.
+In a quantitative experiment, we find that wealth transfers from the old to young labor market entrants reduce within-type earnings and productivity gaps, improve sorting, and enhance labor productivity.
+Most of the productivity effect comes from diminished under-employment of high-skilled workers.

 # Summary.
 An optional shortened abstract.
 summary: